 Persian has been written in various abjad scripts since 2300 years ago.
 Arabic writing system is also an abjad and originates from similar scripts.
 Hence, it was not an unfamiliar script to Iranians.
-In fact, Iranians played the major role in its standardization and development (e.g. Ibn Muqla and Ibn al-Bawwab).
-Iranians also added letters for consonant sounds that were not found in Arabic.
-This extended version is called Perso-Arabic script and besides Persian, has been used for writing Ottoman Turkish, Kurdish, Urdu and several other languages.
+In fact, Iranian figures like “Ibn Muqla” and “Ibn al-Bawwab” played the major role in the standardization and development of Arabic script.
+Iranians also added letters for the consonant sounds that were not found in Arabic.
+This extended version is called Perso-Arabic script and has also been used for writing Ottoman Turkish, Kurdish, Urdu and several other languages.